obiwanjacobi/Zlang/docs/types/array.md

 The resulting type of a Range operation is a `Slice`.
 A slice is a view into the original array bounded by the range that created it.
 It is continuous and sequential, just like an array.
 Think of it as a subset.

-A slice does not take up storage and therefor is not a real concrete type.
+A slice does not take up storage (other than a pointer and a length) and therefor is not a real concrete type.
 It is a virtual and dynamic type that is implemented by the compiler.
 A slice takes on the type of the array it originated from.

 Here's an example writing values to a mutable array: